Denver Child Support Modification Lawyer

 Changes in Custody & Visitation Affecting Child Support

 In Colorado, “parental responsibility” means custody and visitation or “parenting time.”
 Visitation or parenting time may affect child support.
 In some cases, support decreases incrementally with the non-custodial parent’s number of overnight visits increasing or the closer “parenting time” approaches 50/50.
 But an “equal” 50/50 time split does not necessarily mean $0 child support.
 As our child support modification attorneys can explain to Denver residents, visitation is only one factor and income still plays the primary role.
 It should be noted that parents cannot withhold visitation if the other parent is not paying child support.
 Custody and visitation are separate issues and time with kids should not be “divided” for money.

 Do Not Wait to File a Modification Request!

 While it is important to seek help from a Denver child support lawyer first, do not delay too long in filing for modification in hopes that a drop in income or job loss is only “temporary.”
 A few weeks with no new job should be sufficient to demonstrate a “continuing change,” as required by statute.
 It is crucial to act quickly so that your child support payment reflects this change.
 Modifications take time and the changed amount only begins on the date you filed the request, not when your personal circumstances started to change.
 An experienced Denver child support modification lawyer can advise you of your legal options and ensure timely filing of your modification request.

-We have helped numerous parents battle for entry of appropriate child support orders, whether recipient or payer.
+The lawyers at Plog & Stein P.C. have helped numerous parents battle for entry of appropriate child support orders, whether recipient or payer.
 To protect yourself and your children during a significant financial change, seek legal advice as soon as possible.
-Our firm provides stellar representation at affordable rates.
+Call us at (303) 781-0322 or contact us online to schedule a consultation.
+Our law firm provides experienced representation at affordable rates.